-For instance, you need to make it clear to students that when they are updating their Facebook page, it is not a good idea to post identifying information about themselves (i.e. full name, date of birth, address, etc. at ).
-As well, they should be very cautious of what kind of photos they post and whom they decide to share certain information or documents with.
-Reinforce the idea that whatever is posted on the Internet can be distributed to others and may cause harm in the future.
+For instance, you need to clarify to students that when they are updating their Facebook page, it is not a good idea to post identifying information about themselves (i.e., full name, date of birth, address, etc.).
+They should also be very cautious of what kind of photos they post and whom they decide to share certain information or documents with.
+Reinforce the idea that whatever is posted on the Internet can be distributed to others and may cause harm the future.

 Discuss Cyberbullying with Your Class

-Though the online world can be a fantastic and informative place, it can also be a setting for bullying.
-Bullying does not just happen on the playground at recess the local mall on weekends.
+Though the online world can be a fantastic and informative place, it can also be a bullying setting.
+Bullying does not just happen on the playground at recess, the local mall on weekends.
 It also occurs very frequently on the Internet.
-It is imperative that you talk with your students about this issue, regardless of their age.
+It would help if you talked with your students about this issue, regardless of their age.

 Instruct Students on the Use of Intellectual Property

-When students are using the Internet for research, they need to understand that if they use another individual’s words or thoughts, they must give credit to that person in their essay or report.
+When students are using the Internet for research, they need to understand that they must give credit to that person in their essay or report if they use another individual’s words or thoughts.
 If they don’t, it’s considered plagiarizing and a severe offense.
-It is so easy just to copy and paste what’s on the Internet.
+It is so easy to copy and paste what’s on the Internet.
 Let your class know that it is okay to do that, but they must include footnotes, endnotes, and a bibliography attributing these ideas to their rightful owner.

 The same goes for other forms of intellectual property.
 Songs, videos, designs are copyrighted for a reason.
-If a student wishes to use someone else’s song or video in their presentation, they are not allowed to call it their own, and should not even be downloading it without prior permission.
+If a student wishes to use someone else’s song or video in their presentation, they cannot call it their own and should not even be downloading it without prior permission.
 Reinforce that plagiarizing and copyright infringement will not be tolerated and could result in a failing grade or suspension.

-Make a strong connection with students by reaching out to all styles and levels of learners, and produce an interactive and engaging classroom, integrating technology is a must.
-However, keep in mind that technology is not solely for the students; it can be an excellent tool for you as the educator.
-It can make your life much simpler, help you discover new ideas, and aid you in communicating with others on a more active level.
+Make a strong connection with students by reaching out to all learners’ styles and levels and producing an interactive and engaging classroom; integrating technology is a must.
+However, keep in mind that technology is not solely for the students; it can be an excellent tool for you as an educator.
+It can make your life much simpler, help you discover new ideas, and help you communicate with others on a more active level.

 Teach.com has an excellent article about methods of integrating technology into the common core classroom.